 If the law, looked at even in its moral and eternal power, curses him who infringes it, and if Christ has borne this curse, does this striking proof of the authority of the law weaken it?
 Clearly not.
 Nothing gives such a testimony to it.
 Does it therefore continue to be the principle according to which our relationships with God exist?
 Certainly not.
 We should be lost if it were so.
-We are no longer under law but under grace; @Romans 6: 14, 15. &#8220;It [the law] was added because of transgressions, till the seed should come to whom the promise was made,&#8221; @Galatians 3: 19.
+We are no longer under law but under grace; @Romans 6: 14, 15.
+"It [the law] was added because of transgressions, till the seed should come to whom the promise was made," @Galatians 3: 19.

-Having thus placed the author&#8217;s assertion about the withdrawal of the covenant in its true light, I will add a few passages which clearly prove that, historically, God threatened the Jews to set them aside&#8212;looked at as placed under the dispensation of the law&#8212;and that He did set them aside in consequence of their sins.
+Having thus placed the author's assertion about the withdrawal of the covenant in its true light, I will add a few passages which clearly prove that, historically, God threatened the Jews to set them aside -- looked at as placed under the dispensation of the law -- and that He did set them aside in consequence of their sins.
 Jehovah never forsakes the unconditional covenant which He made with Abraham, Isaac, and Jacob, and He often recalls it in grace.
-Read @Deuteronomy 4:23 - 31; chapter 8: 19, 20; chapter 28:63 - 68; chapter 29: 28; chapter 30: 17, 18.
+Read @Deuteronomy 4: 23-31; chapter 8: 19, 20; chapter 28: 63-68; chapter 29: 28; chapter 30: 17, 18.
 All these passages shew plainly that judgment has fallen upon Israel by reason of their sins.
-By this judgment the relationships formed between God and Israel under the law, these relationships, the existence of which depended expressly on the people&#8217;s obedience (@Exodus 19: 5), have been entirely interrupted and even terminated.
-The first covenant, that of Sinai, has been suppressed&#8212;abolished, as the Epistle to the Hebrews says, in order to give place to another.
+By this judgment the relationships formed between God and Israel under the law, these relationships, the existence of which depended expressly on the people's obedience (@Exodus 19: 5), have been entirely interrupted and even terminated.
+The first covenant, that of Sinai, has been suppressed -- abolished, as the Epistle to the Hebrews says, in order to give place to another.

 The word declares the same thing with regard to the kingly power, which was the means God in His goodness used to maintain His relationships with Israel.
 The relationships of Israel with God by its means were broken through the iniquity